mlswg/mls-architecture/draft-ietf-mls-architecture.md

 services at their disposal to establish the necessary values and credentials required for encryption and authentication.

-The Messaging Service (MS) presents as two abstract services that allow clients to prepare for sending and receiving messages securely:
+The Messaging Service (MS) presents two abstract services that allow clients to prepare for sending and receiving messages securely:

-- An Authentication Service (AS) which is responsible for maintaining user long term identities, issuing credentials which allow them to authenticate each other, and potentially allowing users to discover each others long-term identity keys.
+- An Authentication Service (AS) which is responsible for maintaining user long term identities, issuing credentials which allow them to authenticate each other, and potentially allowing users to discover each other's long-term identity keys.

 - A Delivery Service (DS) which is responsible for receiving and redistributing messages between group members.